 Determine the optimal combination of overlapping discounts

 When discounts overlap, you must determine the combination of overlapping discounts that will produce the lowest transaction total or the highest total discount.
-When the discount amount varies according to the price of the products that are purchased, such as in the common "Buy 1, get 1 X percent off" (BOGO) retail discount, this process becomes an issue of combinatorial optimization.
+When the discount amount varies according to the price of the products that are purchased, such as in the common "Buy one, get one X percent off" (BOGO) retail discount, this process becomes an issue of combinatorial optimization.

 Example 1: Two products and two discounts

 In this example, two products are required in order to qualify for each discount, and the discounts can't be combined.
 The discounts in this example are Best price discounts.
 Both products qualify for both discounts.
 Here are the two discounts.

 For any two products, the better of these two discounts depends on the prices of the two products.
 When the price of both products is equal or almost equal, discount 1 is better.
 When the price of one product is significantly less than the price of the other product, discount 2 is better.
 Here's the mathematical rule for evaluating these two discounts against each other.

 When the price of product 1 is equal to two-thirds of the price of product 2, the two discounts are equal.
 In this example, the effective discount percentage for discount 1 varies from a few percent (when the prices of the two products are far apart) to a maximum of 25 percent (when the two products have the same price).
 The effective discount percentage for discount 2 is fixed.
 It's always 20 percent.
 Because the effective discount percentage for discount 1 has a range that can be more than or less than discount 2, the best discount depends on the prices of the two products that must be discounted.
 In this example, the calculation is completed quickly, because only two discounts are applied on only two products.
 There are only two possible combinations: one application of discount 1 or one application of discount 2.
 There are no permutations to calculate.
 The value of each discount is calculated by using both products, and the best discount is used.